 Carolyn Porter is a graphic designer, type designer and storyteller.
-She obtained a BFA in Graphic Design from the University of Wisconsin-Stout in 1991.
+She obtained a BFA in Graphic Design from the University of Wisconsin-Stout.
 She also studied at Middlesex University in London.
 After receiving her degree, Carolyn returned to London, where she lived and worked for nearly a year.
 She lived in Texas for a while, too, but now calls Minnesota home.

-In the decades since, Carolyn has focused on providing high-quality graphic design, art direction, and brand strategy services to clients in the financial, medical, environmental and business-service industries.
+For more than twenty years, Carolyn has provided high-quality graphic design services to clients in the financial, medical, environmental and business-service industries.
 Learn more at porterfolioinc.com.

 In 2014, Carolyn released P22 Marcel Script, a font based on the handwritten letters of Marcel Heuzé, a Frenchman conscripted to work in a German labor camp during World War II.
 The letters—stained, scarred and covered with censor marks—were the source documents Carolyn used as the basis for the font.
 The letterforms include textural details that retain the expressive character of Marcel Heuzé’s original handwriting.

 The font has won numerous awards and honors: